khughitt/labnote/README.rst

 - Add option to automatically generate README.html files for each README.md found (check last modified date to determine whether file should be regenerated.)
+- Add option to automatically convert ipynb files to HTML (use runipy)
+- Add option to use icons for entry links.
 - Check for git revision and link to repo if on Github
 - Add option to show short git commit hashes next to entries which associated with repos.